I do not buy or sell books.

 I haven't had time to keep the list of book sales and stores current for a long time.

-I hope to publish an edition of the 2014 SaleList before the end of summer.
+I hope to publish an edition of the 2014 SaleList before the end of the year.

 In the meantime, the 2008 version of the SaleList can give you hints about who might be having a sale --